lockedatapublished/blog/content/posts/2018-06-01-crystal-ball-book-draw.md

 ```

-# An Introduction to Crystal Ball Reading?
+# An Introduction to Crystal Ball Reading

 I try to vary the viz used each month to keep it interesting for Twitter readers but also for anyone interested in playing with the code.
 Now that the GitHub repo is tidier, finding previous month's scripts for inspiration has gotten easier!
 But still, blogging a few tips is probably the best way to digest that information.